Sarvesh788/AI-Poetry-Generation/Readme.md

 ## c.
 Thought Process, Design Considerations, and Justification of Choices

 ### Real-time Interaction
-- WebSockets were chosen for real-time, bidirectional communication between the frontend and the backend.
+- WebSockets were chosen for real-time, bidirectional communication between the front end and the back end.
 - This allows for streaming of poem parts, providing a more engaging user experience.

 ### Speech Recognition
 - Implemented to make the app more accessible and user-friendly.
-- Allows for hands-free input, which can be more natural for poetic inspiration.
+- Allows hands-free input, which can be more natural for poetic inspiration.

 ### Customizable Parameters
 - Gives users control over the poem's characteristics, enhancing engagement and personalization.